ApproximateIdentity/website/src/releasing_the_gil.md

 # Releasing the gil
 ### 2018-02-06

+**Updated 2020-11-30:** David (who enjoys his privacy) pointed out where my explanation was a bit lacking, so I clarified the reason for the `print()` function's race condition in the section with the pure python implementation.
+Thanks a lot for the feedback!

 This is a sort of continuation of a previous article: [What are (c)python extension modules?](https://thomasnyberg.com/what_are_extension_modules.html).
 That article took a fairly low-level look at what is actually going on with